9th8/up-to-date-real-world-haskell/25-profiling-and-optimization.md

   jmp go
 ```

-We\'ve effectively massaged the program through multiple source-level
+We've effectively massaged the program through multiple source-level
 optimizations, all the way to the final assembly.
-There\'s nowhere else
+There's nowhere else
 to go from here.
 Optimising code to this level is very rarely necessary,
 of course, and typically only makes sense when writing low level
 libraries, or optimizing particularly important code, where all
 algorithm choices have already been determined.
 For day-to-day code,
 choosing better algorithms is always a more effective strategy, but
-it\'s useful to know we can optimize down to the metal if necessary.
+it's useful to know we can optimize down to the metal if necessary.

 ### Conclusions

-In this chapter we\'ve looked at a suite of tools and techniques you can
+In this chapter we've looked at a suite of tools and techniques you can
 use to track down and identify problematic areas of your code, along
 with a variety of conventions that can go a long way towards keeping
 your code lean and efficient.
 The goal is really to program in such a